IsraelOrtuno/permalink/readme.md

 // Then visit /home
 ```

-If your permalink is bound to a model (read next section), you may create your permalink record like this:
+If your permalink is bound to a model (read next section), you may create your permalink record as follows:

 ```php
 $user = User::create([